Updated 13 January 2022

-Internationally qualified practitioners who came to Australia before our borders were closed must have self-isolated for 14 days before completing presenting-in-person requirements.
-We have introduced an interim measure so that applicants, who are in Australia and who hold current in-principle approval of registration, can present in person at their intended place of employment to have their identity verified and to have their identity verified via audio-visual link while in mandatory quarantine so their registration can be finalised sooner.
+We have introduced an interim measure so that applicants who are in Australia and hold current in-principle approval of registration, can present in person at their intended place of employment to have their identity verified.
+Some applicants are also eligible to have their identity verified via audio-visual link while in mandatory quarantine so their registration can be finalised sooner.

 This interim measure also applies to international medical graduates who have not previously been registered as a medical practitioner with limited or provisional registration under the National Registration and Accreditation Scheme.
-Visit presenting in person outside of an Ahpra office to find out more.
+Visit Presenting at a location other than an Ahpra office to find out more.

 Health practitioners should stay up to date with state and territory and Commonwealth government announcements about what are essential and non-essential services.
 We respect a health practitioner’s right as an individual to make decisions about their own safety and wellbeing and do not require anyone to keep practising if they choose not to.

 However, practitioners who continue practising should apply the community safety measures put in place by government.
 Refer to state and territory health authorities and the Australian Government Department of Health webpage Coronavirus (COVID-19) health alert for more information.

 The Medical Board of Australia (the Board) has decided that for the duration of the COVID-19 pandemic, it will streamline processes to enable IMGs within hospitals with limited and provisional registration to be redeployed more easily without a formal application to the Board.

 The Board will accept a written notice (COVID-19 Notice of change in circumstances - CCOV-30) from the Director of Medical Services (DMS) or equivalent of changes to the following:

 Change of supervisor in the following circumstances:

 Change in the position in the following circumstances: